neelxie/neelxie/README.md

 💬 I am a Web Engineer that has experience working in a full stack and DevOps role, I mostly focus on Frontend roles.

-🌱 I’m a curently learning new frontend technologies as well as a mentor on 2 different platforms.
+🌱 I’m a curently learning advanced frontend concepts.
+I am also a mentor on 2 different platforms.

 🔭 I’m currently working on attaining Frontend mastery.